 4 Bytes

-function takes the variable as an argument and then output the byte size of the variable.
-The integer variable has a size of 4 bytes on my windows 7 64 bit machine.
-It may be different on a different machine.
+The function takes the variable as an argument and then output the byte size of the variable.
+The integer variable has a size of bytes on my windows – bit machine.
+The size of the integer variable may be different on a different machine.